mrevanishere/django-site/README.md

 # Django Site
 This is all of the code of my website [mrevanishere](https://mrevanishere.com).
-I'm not a JavaSciprt person (yet), so I'm keeping the site look simple but nice.
+I'm not a JavaScript person (yet), so I'm keeping the site look simple but nice.

 # Tabs/Features
 ## Articles